What is a shareholder loan?

 What to include in the annual report

-The shareholder loan is still a loan on 31.12.2021 since it was not repaired end of the year.
+The shareholder loan remains on 31.12.2022 since it was not repaired at the end of the year.

-Therefore the shareholder loan should be shown on the account called “Tilgodehavender hos selskab og ledelse”.
+Therefore the shareholder loan should be shown on the asset account called “Tilgodehavender hos selskab og ledelse”.

-The company will still have the tax deduction for the salary during 2021, even though the salary will be shown only as a cost in the annual report 2022 (if the salary method is used to repair the shareholder loan).
+The company will have the tax deduction for the salary in 2022, even though the salary will be shown as a cost in the annual report for 2023 (if the salary method is used to repair the shareholder loan).

-The tax, therefore, also needs to be accrued correctly in the annual report, since there will be a difference between 2021 and 2022 when looking at the annual report (loan shown in 2021, salary cost is shown in 2022) and the tax calculation (tax deduction in 2021 as the payment year).
+The tax, therefore, also needs to be accrued correctly in the annual report for 2022 since there will be a difference between 2022 and 2023 when looking at the annual report (loan is shown in 2022, salary cost is shown in 2023) and the tax calculation (tax deduction in 2022 as the payment year).

-Explanatory notes need to be included as well in the annual report:
+Explanatory notes need to be included as well in the annual report for 2022: